-COVID-19 hero Captain Tom Moore earns Freedom of the City of London
+COVID-19 hero Captain Tom Moore earns freedom of the City of London

 The honour is the latest bestowed on Captain Moore.

-For his 100th birthday last month, the Queen agreed he should be made an honorary colonel, and he was also made an honorary member of the England cricket team.
+For the veteran’s 100th birthday in April, the Queen agreed he should be made an honorary colonel.
+He was also made an honorary member of the England cricket team and given a flypast by the Royal Air Force.